 A study found that out of 95,000 emails sent, 75,000 were internal.

-If turning off automatic email updates force you to stay focused, do it!
+If turning off automatic email updates forces you to stay focused, do it!
 Many business owners also make a rule for themselves that they will only check their email 2-3 times throughout the day – first thing in the morning, right after lunch, and just before leaving the office.

 High functionality team collaboration tools can also be helpful in the case of excessive internal emails.
 Use Slack for instant communication, Notion for project discussions, or Scoro for real-time collaboration.
 Setting up concrete communication rules means no more shuffling through emails to find relevant information and files, and time saved at work.

 5. Face-to-face communication